 Application period: March 19 (Thu) 12:00 PM – March 30 (Mon) 12:00 PM [JST]

-To coincide with the release, the new original woodcut prints by Antony Gormley and Kiki Smith will also be exhibited at The Adachi Institute of Woodcut Prints showroom (TOKYO) .
+To coincide with the release, the new original woodcut prints by Antony Gormley and Kiki Smith will also be exhibited at Adachi Showroom (Tokyo).

-To introduce the production process, interview footage in which Antony Gormley speaks about this work will be screened.
-In addition, the actual woodblocks used in the making of Kiki Smith’s print will be displayed.
+To introduce the creative process, interview footage in which Antony Gormley speaks about this work will be screened.
+In addition, the actual woodblocks used to create Kiki Smith’s print will be displayed.
 Visitors will have the opportunity to discover the creative process behind these works and the collaboration between contemporary artists and traditional artisans.

 Dates: March 12 (Thu) – March 28 (Sat), 2026